Nov 26, 2024

 by Christopher Hazlehurst | Aug 30, 2022

-Ezra Miller at premiere of Justice League Photo Source: Axelle / Bauer-Griffin / Filmmagic / Getty Images
+Ezra Miller at a film premiere, appearing serious and contemplative.
+Photo Source: Axelle / Bauer-Griffin / Filmmagic / Getty Images

 After being the target of several restraining orders, charged with felony burglary, allegedly grooming underage children, and starting what appears to be a cult in Iceland, “The Flash” and “Fantastic Beasts” star Ezra Miller may finally be facing consequences.
 Warner Bros.
 Discovery might be taking steps to part with the actor.
 Miller portrays the superhero The Flash in the studio’s DC Extended Universe, including an upcoming solo blockbuster Flash movie.
 Warner Bros. has been facing mounting pressure from the public to address the actor’s increasingly bizarre and disturbing behavior.